manfontan/mongodb-bootcamp/PITCHME.md

 +++

-  - L: lightweight, why?
+  - **L**: lightweight, why?
-    - Even though the “lightweight” moniker is primarily intended as a comparison to its predecessor, the X.500 ([ISO/IEC 9594-1](http://www.itu.int/rec/T-REC-X.500-201210-S)) Directory Access Protocol, LDAP really is lightweight compared with just about any other TCP-based protocol
+    - Even though the “lightweight” moniker is primarily intended as a comparison to its predecessor, the X.500 ([ISO/IEC 9594-1](http://www.itu.int/rec/T-REC-X.500-201210-S)) Directory Access Protocol, LDAP really is lightweight compared with just about any other TCP-based protocols.

 +++

-  - D: directory, what is it?
+  - **D**: directory, what is it?
     - The Directory is "a collection of open systems cooperating to provide directory services"
     - A directory is a specialized database specifically designed for searching and browsing, in additional to supporting basic lookup and update functions.

+Note: NoSQL database actually :).

 +++